Spazju għal Qalbi

 1. Download the QR Reader from the mobile/tablet/computer.

-2. Put the mobile in front of the QR code.
+2. Position the mobile in front of the QR code.

 3. Scan the QR code and wait for a while.